Authentication & Account Linking¶

 ShowLoadingIndicator();

-// First attempt without forceLink
+// First attempt without forceLink to detect conflicts

 API.Link.WithNameAndPassword(email, password, false, (LinkResponseData response) =>